joyCollege/Parallel-and-Distributed-Computing/README.md

 Fastest run: Rank 1 Time =  0.0011942387s, Moves = 1279, Backtracks = 0
 ```

 Even after defining these different stuck conditions and applying them on different ranks, the results still stayed the same.
+This may be bacause all the wall are connected to one another.

 ### Implement enhancements
 The current explorer can find a path from beginning to end, but it does not do it very efficiently, nor does it optimize the path to be shorter.
 Even with modifications to the stuck-condition, the explorer still does not find a shorter path.
 Applying other state search algorithms can help the explorer find shorter routes and applying heuristics may speed up and optimize the process.